Putting Our Community First

 • Distributing assets

-These steps should be done in a timely manner.
-Failing to fulfill them could lead to a breach of fiduciary duty.
-An attorney can help executors successfully accomplish their duties.
+These steps should be completed in a timely manner.
+Failing to fulfill them could result in a breach of fiduciary duty.
+An estate administration attorney can help executors successfully accomplish their duties.

 How long does the probate process take?